-Another beautiful hanging plant, this plant gets its name from the heart-shaped leaves that it grows.
+Another beautiful hanging plant, the Heartleaf Philodendron gets its name from the heart-shaped leaves.

-It is fairly easy to care for as long as you give a decent light source and don’t forget that plants need water every once in a while.
+Beyond its air-cleaning abilities, it’s fairly easy to care for as long as you give a decent light source, and don’t forget that plants need water every once in a while.

 If you want to propagate this plant then you just have to take the offshoots and plant them elsewhere.
-Buy one plant and in a year you’ll have 15 around your house.
+Buy one plant and in a year you’ll have 15 natural air filters around your house.